Ellotron/war-rig/rules/README.md

 A war rig part or a facility that is on fire can no longer be used.
 Place a fire token on the affected site.
 All effects and abilities the site grants are disabled.
 Players can **Fight Fire** at home base using a squad action or by using equipment in the field.
 Every subsequent turn that begins with a site on fire causes damage to all adjacent sites if possible.
 The damage is equal to half the remaining armour of that site rounded up.

-### Adjacency

-Sites that are adjacent to others have a link icon between them.
+> Sites that are adjacent to others have a link icon between them.
 For example on the chassis every item is adjacent to the central item.